 Special uses for the NO radical have white blood cells: they use it to kill bacteria.
-At the site of inflammation of the NO in conjunction with the superoxide radical with the 2 -NADPH oxidase produced by the NADPH oxidase, the peroxynitrite anion OONO is produced extremely quickly, which burns everything that comes in hand.
+At the site of inflammation of the NO in conjunction with the superoxide radical with the 2 -NADPH oxidase produced by the NADPH oxidase, the peroxynitrite anion OONO- is produced extremely quickly, which burns everything that comes to hand.
 NO white blood cell synthesis is called inducible because it is not very well expressed in normal circumstances - its expression is only increased in activated white blood cells, ie in the inflammation.

 Regulation of vessel blood flow using NO

 Ventricular plaque cells have the ability to sense the strength of the blood stream and the amount of oxygen in the blood.
 Using NOS3, these cells release NO by signaling their measurements into deeper layers of the vessel wall.
 This signal comes to the smooth muscles of the vessel.
 For example, if the blood flow accelerates, the cells of the placenta release more nitric oxide, causing relaxation of the smooth muscles, increasing the blood flow of the vessel, and then (as dictated by the Bernouilli equation) re-calming the blood stream at increased flow.
 This simple feedback ensures that the muscles and other parts of the body subject to increased exertion receive the proper supply of blood and oxygen.
 Nitroglycerin acts as a remedy against high blood pressure precisely because it releases NO in our body slowly, which causes vascular relaxation.
 The disadvantage of nitroglycerin is that NO is released not only in the blood vessels but throughout the body, which may not be entirely desirable.